MagnusThome/TPMS-to-RaceChrono/README.md

 0x0A (10) = RL Rear Left
 0x0B (11) = RR Rear Right
 Note the "Equation" also in the picture

+When a sensor hasn't reported anything in five minutes an "alarm" is raised by reporting the temperature as 0 degrees but the previous older read of pressure is kept.

 <img width="400" src="https://github.com/user-attachments/assets/04dd2139-6c74-41ba-9762-cf8261e29d31" />